-Your doctor or allergist can help find out exactly what’s causing your watery, itchy eyes and runny nose.
-He'll talk to you about your medical history and symptoms, and may recommend a skin test.
+Your doctor can help find out what’s causing your watery, itchy eyes and runny nose.
+He'll talk to you about your medical history and symptoms, and he may recommend a skin test.

-With a skin test, the doctor places a tiny amount of the allergen on your skin -- usually on your back or forearm -- and then pricks or scratches the skin underneath.
+If he does, he’ll place a tiny amount of the allergen on your skin -- usually on your back or forearm -- and then prick or scratch the skin underneath.
 If you're allergic to it, you’ll get a small, raised bump that itches like a mosquito bite.

-Sometimes a blood test may be used to diagnose allergies.
+Sometimes a blood test may also be used to figure out a cause.